Skip to content

 Buildpacks

-Buildpacks provide framework and runtime support for applications.
+Buildpacks provide a framework and runtime support for applications.
 Buildpacks try to examine your applications to determine what dependencies to download and how to configure the applications to communicate with bound services (Backing Services).

 When you push an application, Cloud Foundry automatically detects an appropriate buildpack for it.
 This buildpack is then used to compile or prepare your application for deployment and launch.
-However, you can also specify the buildpack explicitly in the [Cloud Foundry Manifest].
+However, you can also specify the buildpack explicitly in the Cloud Foundry Manifest.

 Cloud Foundry currently supports the following buildpacks: